dprint/dprint/website/src/config.md

 ### Minimum Dependency Age

-Supply chain attacks on npm arrive in freshly published versions, and a compromised release is typically pulled from the registry within a day or two. `--minimum-dependency-age` makes the commands that pick a version for you — `dprint init`, `dprint add` (a.k.a. `dprint config add`) and `dprint config update` — pass over releases newer than a given age and settle on the newest one older than it:
+For plugins on npm, you can specify a `--minimum-dependency-age`:

 ```sh
 dprint config update --minimum-dependency-age=P3D
 ```

-The value takes the same forms Deno's flag of the same name does: an ISO-8601 duration (`P3D`, `PT72H`), a plain number of minutes (`1440`), an absolute date (`2026-01-15`) or RFC3339 timestamp to hold back everything published after it, or `0` to turn the requirement off.
+The value takes the following forms: an ISO-8601 duration (`P3D`, `PT72H`), a plain number of minutes (`1440`), an absolute date (`2026-01-15`) or RFC3339 timestamp to hold back everything published after it, or `0` to turn the requirement off.

 With no flag, dprint reads `min-release-age` (in whole days) from the nearest `.npmrc` walking up from the configuration file, then `~/.npmrc` — the same npm setting other tools honour: